OtterKring/MIM_ImportScript_myBestPractice/README.md

 Now, in an ideal world or in the world of a real MIM-Expert, all the import script has to do is take the original data one by one and map it to the fields defined in your Schema.ps1.
 Even if you need your data to be transformed in any way, it could probably be done using MIM's internal functions, workflows, etc.

 However, both is very unlikely if you have not spent a lot of hours learning MIM internals.
+I didn't, I learned Powershell. :-)

+### The classic, code centric approach

 In most references about importing scripts I found a copy Mr Grandfeldt's technique to build the output hashtable for MIM: